Edmundson Electrical

 Edmundson Electrical Ltd is a privately held electrical distribution company headquartered in Knutsford, Cheshire, incorporated in 1991.
 It is the largest electrical distributor in the United Kingdom and serves both to the trade and to the public from over 300 locations.
 The company also serves Ireland through a subsidiary, EWL Electric Ltd, as well as through mainland Europe via its sister company, Vink Holdings.

 Edmundson also has significant presence in the Middle East through its associate company, Sentor Electrical, which operates in Dubai, Abu Dhabi, Qatar, Ajman and agents in Kuwait, Bahrain and Oman.

 Through a number of holding and investment companies, it is directly controlled by the Delaware registered Blackfriars Corporation (now Marshire Holdings Corporation), controlled in turn by the Colburn family as part of their global electrical and prefabricated plastics organisation.
-The company also holds a Royal Warrant.
+The company also holds a royal warrant.

+The company also delves into solar and renewable Energy via its UK Greentech branches.
+As of 2025 there are 20 branches operating within the UK and Republic of Ireland.